carlosfar/msft-contributions/ARG-Queries/README.md

-# Starter Kit - ARG Queries for Azure Security Center Recommendations
+# Starter Kit - ARG Queries for defender for cloud recommendations
-Azure Resource Graph (ARG) provides an efficient way to query at scale across a given set of subscriptions for any Azure Resource (for more information please visit https://docs.microsoft.com/en-us/azure/governance/resource-graph/).
+Azure Resource Graph (ARG) provides an efficient way to query at scale across a given set of subscriptions for any Azure Resource (more info: https://docs.microsoft.com/en-us/azure/governance/resource-graph/).
-A useful use case is to use ARG to query, visualize or export Azure Security Center (ASC) recommendations in order to get the information that matters most to you.

-This starter kit consists of a set of basic ARG queries that have been created to help you build on top of them based on your different needs and requirements.
+A useful use case is to use ARG to query, visualize or export Defender for cloud recommendations.
+This starter kit consists of a set of basic ARG queries.

 1. **Get ASC recommendations** in a useful format
 ```